 This service area coordinates emergency plans, training, and exercises within the agency and with the Virginia Department of Emergency Management (VDEM), and it serves as the department's point of contact for VDEM.
-Other activities include representing the agency on panels, working groups and committees addressing homeland security (i.e. Commonwealth Preparedness Working Group, Virginia Information Sharing Working Group), and coordinating with divisions and offices to identify and prioritize equipment, training and exercises required to enhance food and agriculture disaster prevention, mitigation, response and recovery efforts.
+Other activities include representing the agency on panels, working groups and committees addressing homeland security, and coordinating with divisions and offices to identify and prioritize equipment, training and exercises required to enhance food and agriculture disaster prevention, mitigation, response and recovery efforts.